mariofusco/quarkus-drools-llm/README.md

 Having to generate a strong but easy to remember password is a very common task that from time to time we are asked to perform while browsing the internet, so why not taking advantage of the creativity of an LLM for this?

 Actually in this situation we don't need a fully reliable LLM.
-Conversly it is more important if it could be even more creative than usual.
+Conversely, it is more important if it could be even more creative than usual.
 To do so we can raise the LLM temperature that is a parameter that influences the language model's output, determining whether the output is more random and creative or more predictable.
 A higher temperature will result in lower probability, i.e more creative outputs.

 Thanks to the Quarkus integration this is easily achievable defining [a second and _hotter_ LLM model](https://github.com/mariofusco/quarkus-drools-llm/blob/main/src/main/resources/application.properties#L13) and [configuring the password generator to use it](https://github.com/mariofusco/quarkus-drools-llm/blob/main/src/main/java/org/hybridai/password/PasswordGenerator.java#L8).